-Improvement - Applicant goes online and fills out the e-form for a bike locker to be assigned.
-The request comes in to Docushare and is immediately approved.
-A bike locker is assigned and an email is sent to the applicant informing them of the locker number and further instructions.
+Instead, the applicant now completes the e-form for their requested available bike locker.
+The request goes through Docushare to GSA Security, where it is immediately approved.
+The bike locker is assigned and an email is sent to the applicant informing them they have been approved, along with further instructions.
 Because the information is now in Docushare, the spreadsheet is no longer necessary as reports can be run from Docushare.
-By automating the system we have reduced the opportunity for human error, and saved time and paper.
-The process now takes 5 minutes x 96 = 480/60 = 8 hours x 49.39 = 395.12.
-The total savings is.
-4.346.32.
+By automating the system we have reduced the opportunity for human error, as well as saving \$4,346.32.